idsulik/go-collections/README.md

 - V is the number of vertices
 - E is the number of edges
 - α(n) is the inverse Ackermann function (effectively constant)
+- * indicates amortized time complexity
+- ** for LinkedList, deletion is O(1) at front/back but O(n) for arbitrary position

 ## Contributing